index

 ×E=Bt,×B=μ0J+μ0ϵ0Et,\nabla \times \mathbf{E} = -\frac{\partial \mathbf{B}}{\partial t}, \quad \nabla \times \mathbf{B} = \mu_0 \mathbf{J} + \mu_0\epsilon_0 \frac{\partial \mathbf{E}}{\partial t},

 with Ohmic dissipation J=σE\mathbf{J} = \sigma \mathbf{E}.
-The conductivity σ=ne2τ/m\sigma = ne^2\tau/m connects to η\eta through the scattering time τ=1/(ηωp)\tau = 1/(\eta \omega_p) where ωp\omega_p is the plasma frequency.
+The Drude conductivity σ=ne2τ/m\sigma = ne^2\tau/m connects to η\eta through the scattering time τ\tau, which is set by the microscopic dissipation rate at the plasma frequency scale.

 Viscous fluid dynamics follows from Galilean-invariant conservation with dissipation,